×

 If you have not spent a lot of time in Tuscany, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Tuscany, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Tuscany for a long period or frequently visit, buying a home could be a good investment.
 Owning a property can provide stability and the freedom to make changes to your home as you see fit.
 However, buying a home also comes with responsibilities and costs, such as maintenance, taxes, and possibly a mortgage.
 It also requires a significant upfront investment.
 If you're not ready for these commitments, or if your stay in Tuscany is temporary, renting might be a better option.
 Renting can offer more flexibility, as it's easier to move if your circumstances change.
 It also doesn't require a large initial investment, and the landlord is typically responsible for maintenance and repairs.
 However, rent money does not contribute to an investment, and there may be restrictions on what you can do with the property.
 In both cases, it's important to thoroughly research the local real estate market, understand the legal implications, and consider seeking advice from a real estate professional.
-Ultimately, the decision should be based on what best suits your lifestyle, budget, and future plans," said one expat who made the move to Tuscany.
+Ultimately, the decision should be based on what best suits your lifestyle, budget, and future plans," said one expat in Tuscany.

 What should I pack when moving to Tuscany?